 Less hassle at a lower cost

 “Uncertainties around the economy post- Brexit, and the effect on the pound have made it more expensive to travel abroad, boosting holidaying in the UK.
 But the popularity of staycations was already rising prior to this, thanks to the reduced hassle of travel and the familiarity of remaining in the UK.”

+This equates to a huge opportunity for hotels and other businesses in the British hospitality industry.
 So what exactly can hospitality businesses do to take advantage of this trend?

-- Older, more affluent holidaymakers: Keen to avoid stressful travel and busy airports – as well as steep travel insurance costs – affluent, older travellers often have more flexibility to travel off-season – so think about offering special discounts to fill your hotel during less busy periods.
+- Older, more affluent holidaymakers: Keen to avoid stressful travel and busy airports – as well as steep travel insurance costs – affluent, older travellers often have more flexibility to travel off-season.
+So think about offering special discounts to fill your hotel during less busy periods.
 Coach trips are also popular, so consider arranging day trips to local attractions.

-3. Take advantage of the popularity of last-minute holiday deals.
+3. Take advantage of the popularity of last minute holiday deals.
 Staycations are often a spontaneous choice, appealing as they require less planning – no flights, passports, currency exchange or hire cars.
 In fact, our research showed that the ease of planning them at short notice was the biggest driver for choosing a staycation.
-So try offering last-minute promotions, for example on weekend breaks when warm, sunny weather is forecast.
+So try offering lastminute promotions, for example on weekend breaks when warm, sunny weather is forecast.

 4. Make it easy to get there.
 Some holidaymakers stay in the UK to avoid the hassle of travelling abroad, so do what you can to keep their trip hassle-free.
 If you don’t have sufficient parking on-site, ensure you clearly signpost an alternative nearby.
 And consider offering a shuttle service to local railway or coach stations to help guests arriving by public transport.